PeterKingori/Kotlin-Dogglers-App/README.md

 This is the project app for the
 [final pathway](https://developer.android.com/courses/pathways/android-basics-kotlin-unit-2-pathway-3) of Android Basics [Unit 2](https://developer.android.com/courses/android-basics-kotlin/unit-2).
-It provides practice on improving a user interface using Material Design guidelines and Android's RecyclerView widget.
+It provides practice on improving a user interface using Material Design guidelines and Android Jetpack libraries such as Cardview, ConstraintLayout, ViewBinding and RecyclerView.

 ## Getting Started
 1. Download the starter code